jcarterlab/Latin-Risk-Pulse-ML-model/README.md

 ## 05: Focused risk types 🧐

 Focusing on a single risk type at a time appears to improve overall accuracy compared to including all three risk types in a risk vs non-risk model.
-This is likely a better approach than simply balancing the risk type distribution of a single model.
+This is likely a better approach than using a single model.
 [See notebook.](Notebooks/05_focused_risk_types.ipynb)

 #### Spanish results